 King Ludwig’s Bavarian Band sets toes tapping and feet dancing.
 Guests enjoy authentic German food and drink while they catch up with old friends and meet new ones.
-You might go home with delicious homemade treats from the bake table, win hourly raffle prizes, or offer the winning bid for silent auction items like Patriots or Celtics tickets, a wine basket, golf outing, Amalfi coast dinner, children’s art supplies, and other items.
+You might go home with delicious homemade treats from the bake table, or offer the winning bid for silent auction items like Patriots or Celtics tickets, a wine basket, golf outing, Amalfi coast dinner, children’s art supplies, and other items.
 Kids get their faces painted and do spin art and other fun activities.
 Crafters offer their wares – textiles, woodworking, jewelry and more.

 Throughout the event, representatives from agencies and organizations like Wellspring Multi-Service Center in Hull, South Shore Habitat for Humanity, and Ascentria (formerly Lutheran Social Services) are presented with a portion of the previous year’s proceeds.
 Another portion provides mission support through the New England Synod and the ELCA that helps fund new church starts (like Sanctuary in Marshfield), campus ministries at MIT and Harvard, seminaries, and more.
 The non-perishable food items that guests bring and their donations of money for the food banks are divided up between the Hingham Interfaith Food Pantry and Wellspring.